INSERT

 ---------------------------------------

-And query: SELECT *
+query: SELECT *

-AND day_of_order = '08/01/08'
+day_of_order = '08/01/08'

-AND product = 'Pen';
+product = 'Pen';

 -----------------------------------------

-Or query: SELECT *
+query: SELECT

-WHERE product = 'Pen'
+product = 'Pen'

-OR product = '19" LCD Screen';
+product = '19" LCD Screen';

 -----------------------------------------------

-And & Or query: SELECT *
+& Or query: SELECT

-WHERE (quantity > 2 AND customer = 'Tizag')
+(quantity > 2 AND customer = 'Tizag')

-OR (quantity > 0 AND customer = 'Gerald Garner')
+(quantity > 0 AND customer = 'Gerald Garner')

 ---------------------------------------------------

-Between query: SELECT *
+query: SELECT

-WHERE day_of_order BETWEEN '7/20/08' AND '8/05/08';
+day_of_order BETWEEN '7/20/08' AND '8/05/08';

 ----------------------------------------------------

-SQL Select Between:
+Select Between:

-WHERE day_of_order >= '7/20/08'
+day_of_order >= '7/20/08'

-AND day_of_order <= '8/05/08';
+day_of_order <= '8/05/08';

 ----------------------------------------------

-Order By query: SELECT *
+By query: SELECT

 FROM orders